 Joan of Arc was the 28th title in the 561 series, colourfully written by L du Garde Peach and illustrated by John Kenney – one of the last books issued before the ill-health of Kenney put an end to this great collaboration.
 I had this book as a child and read it many times.
 There were so few important women in the Adventures in History series that any book with a woman actually on the cover was bound to seize my attention.
 Of course, rooting for Joan meant booing for the English – but I seem to have reconciled myself to the idea without too much trouble.
 In the 1970s the company was sold to the Longman-Pearson group who looked for ways to modernise the appearance of the books.
 From the 1970s onwards they started to reprint the earlier history books with different covers – a white cover with a picture in a blue frame.
 Inside, the books stayed unchanged.
 (Later they went on to produce completely different editions of some of the older titles – different text and illustrations.
 However, Joan of Arc was not one of these.

-Matt boards with the later ‘blue frame’ style.
+Laminated boards with the later ‘blue frame’ style.
 Inside the covers this is the original 1972 book.
-Very good condition inside and out.
-This copy dates to the late-1970s.
+Excellent (nearly new) condition inside and out.
+This copy dates to the late 1980s.

 1 in stock